 "SECTION 4.1.(b) There is appropriated from the State Capital and Infrastructure Fund to the Growing Rural Economies with Access to Technology Fund, established pursuant to G.S.
-143B-1373(b), the sum of thirty nine forty-five million dollars (\$39,000,000) (\$45,000,000) for the 2020-2021 fiscal year.
+143B-1373(b), the sum of thirty-nine-forty-five million dollars (\$39,000,000) (\$45,000,000) for the 2020-2021 fiscal year.
 Of the funds appropriated in this section, thirty-thirty-six million dollars (\$30,000,000) (\$36,000,000) shall be distributed in the special supplementary grant process established in Section 4.17 of S.L.
 2020-4, as amended in this act.
-The remaining amount shall be used to fund supplementary project grants previously awarded.
+The remaining amount shall be used to fund supplementary project grants previously awarded.submitted and ranked for awards.
 The funds appropriated in this section shall remain available until expended and shall not revert.
+All grant awards shall be completed by the Department of Information Technology on or before April 15, 2021.